matmuher/hash_table_optimize/README.md

 ### 1. Ones

 This plot shows collisions' distribution.
-It's expected that all collisions belongs to 1st cell.
+It's expected that all collisions belong to the 1st cell.

 <img src="Plots/ones.svg"
         alt="Picture"